As COVID retreats, dragon boat tradition back in south China

 Guangzhou native June He said it was a relief to finally be able to enjoy the festival again after the cancellations of the previous two years.

-“I feel particularly excited and happy,” said He, who was among the spectators watching the crews from Panting village compete in the carefully-decorated boats as long as 38 meters (125 feet).
+“I feel particularly excited and happy,” said He, who was among the spectators watching the crews from Pantang village paddle the carefully-decorated boats as long as 38 meters (125 feet).

 Wang Haoran, a tourist from Inner Mongolia in China’s far north, said he’d only ever experienced the festival through books and television.